Fast-BEV: A Fast and Strong Bird's-Eye View Perception Baseline: Methods

 \subsection{Rethink BEV Perception 2D-to-3D Projection}

-The most important in BEV perception is how to transfer 2D features to 3D space.
+The most important aspect of BEV perception is how to transfer 2D features to 3D space.
 As shown in Fig.\ref{fig:method_comparison}, the query-based methods obtain the 3D BEV feature through the attention mechanism in the transformer.
-This process can be expressed as the formula~\ref{eq1}.
+This process can be expressed as the Formula~\ref{eq1}.

-where $q$, $k$, $v$ mean for query, key, value, $q\subset P_{xyz}$, $k,v\subset F_{2D}(u,v)$. $P_{xyz}$ is predefined anchor point in 3D space, and $F_{2D}(u,v)$ means 2D feature extracted from images. $x$, $y$, $z$ mean coordinate in 3D space, $u$, $v$ mean coordinates on 2D space.
-The $Attn$ operation is not friendly to some computing platforms during deployment, which prevents the practical application of these methods.
+where $q$, $k$, $v$ mean for query, key, value, $q\subset P_{xyz}$, $k,v\subset F_{2D}(u,v)$. $P_{xyz}$ is predefined anchor points in 3D space, and $F_{2D}(u,v)$ means 2D feature extracted from images. $x$, $y$, $z$ mean coordinate in 3D space, $u$, $v$ mean coordinates on 2D space.
+There are challenges in deploying attention operations of transformer architecture on some computing platforms, which prevents the practical application of these methods.

 The depth-based methods obtain the 3D BEV feature by calculating the outer product of the 2D feature and the predicted depth.
 The specific process is shown in formula~\ref{eq2}.